Discover Carnegie Mellon

 Our Summer Pre-College Programs will show you what life at Carnegie Mellon is all about - from the classroom to what's happening on weekends.
 You'll meet people from all over the world, be inspired by our world-renowned faculty, take part in the excitement of campus and have the opportunity to explore the city of Pittsburgh.

-If you're an international student (non-U.S. citizen or permanent resident) who currently attends a U.S. high school and plans to return to the same U.S. high school after attending pre-college, you may apply by April 15, since you won't need a visa document from Carnegie Mellon.
+If you're an international student (non-U.S. citizen or permanent resident) who currently attends a U.S. high school and plans to return to the same U.S. high school after attending pre-college, you may apply by March 1.